yyanglol/openct-school-info/README.md

 School Configuration for OpenCT

-add, del or edit your school configuration and make a pull request
+Add, del or edit your school configuration and make a pull request

+More detailed configuration should be configured with JSON files in detail directory